-Charles County’s Torch Run is one of multiple Torch Runs in Maryland, all of which converge at Towson University in Towson, MD, on Friday, June 10 to light the cauldron at the Special Olympics Maryland Summer Games Opening Ceremony.
+Charles County’s Torch Run is one of multiple Torch Runs in Maryland, all of which converge at Towson University in Towson, Md., on Fri., June 5 to light the cauldron at the Special Olympics Maryland Summer Games Opening ceremony.

-Two routes – a 3.5 mile route for runners and a 3 mile route for walkers – will depart Texas Roadhouse in La Plata and return there for lunch and other refreshments being provided by the restaurant’s staff and other local businesses, including Chick-fil-A, T&J Barbeque, Bobby Rucci’s Famous Italian Deli, and McDonald’s.
+Two routes – a 3.5 mile route for runners and a 3 mile route for walkers – will depart Texas Roadhouse in La Plata and return there for lunch and other refreshments being provided by the restaurant’s staff and other local businesses, including Chick-fil-A, Texas Roadhouse, St. Babes Tavern on the Green, T&J Barbeque, Mission Barbeque, and Kona Ice.

-Torch Run ultra-light cotton T-shirts are $15 and available in sizes from small to 5XL.
+Torch Run shirts are $10 and available in sizes from small to XXXL.
+Dri-Fit shirts are also available for $15.
 Hats are $10.
 Contact Sgt.
-Proctor at 240-299-5207 or firstname.lastname@example.org to purchase your T-shirt or hat.
-If you would like to make a monetary donation instead, you may mail your donation to the attention of Sergeant Proctor at the Charles County Sheriff’s Office, P.O.
-Box 189, La Plata, MD 20646.
-Checks should be made payable to Special Olympics Maryland.
-If you are a local business and would like to donate your services, please contact Sergeant Proctor directly.
+Proctor at 240-299-5207 or email@example.com to purchase your T-shirt or hat.
+If you would like to make a monetary donation instead, mail it to Charles County Sheriff’s Office/Attention Sgt.
+Proctor/PO Box 189/La Plata MD 20646 and be sure to indicate your donation is for Special Olympics Maryland.
+If you are a local business and would like to donate your services, contact Sgt.
+Proctor.
 For more information about Special Olympics Maryland, visit www.somd.org.